-Scheduled benefit (fixed coverage) plan: It provides limited coverage and it pays a set amount of money for every procedure (such as $55 for doctors visit, $330 for emergency room visit, $3,300 for surgery and so on.).
-You have to pay any difference beyond that.
+- Scheduled benefit (fixed coverage) plan: Provides limited coverage and pays a set amount of money for every procedure (such as $55 for doctors visit, $330 for emergency room visit, $3,300 for surgery, etc.); you have to pay any difference beyond that.

-Comprehensive plan: Generally, you pay the deductible, after that it pays 80% for the first $5000 of expenses (you pay 20%), and after $5000, it pays 100% up to policy maximum.
+- Comprehensive plan: Generally, you pay the deductible, after that it pays 80% for the first $5,000 of expenses (you pay 20%), and after $5,000, it pays 100% up to policy maximum.

-It is advisable to purchase a comprehensive plan as it provides much better coverage compared to a scheduled benefit (fixed coverage) plan.
+It is advisable to purchase a comprehensive plan, as it provides much better coverage compared to a scheduled benefit (fixed coverage) plan.

 The premium rate of the policy depends upon several factors such as age, deductible, policy maximum, the kind of policy you choose, and the insurance company.
 For the same age, deductible, policy maximum and very similar features, premiums may vary from one insurance company to another.
 But it will only have a few dollars difference; not very significant.
 But for the same plan with the same features from the same company, insurance will always cost you the same amount no matter where you buy it from, whether it be a website, over the phone, directly from the insurance company, or through any other means.
 No one is allowed to sell the same policy at a different price, as it is strictly against the law.